Updated: May 15

 Offer hope even in despair.

-Defend even those who appear defenseless.
+Defend those who appear defenseless.

 Forgive those who need forgiveness.

-Show mercy and love however we can.
+Show mercy and love every chance we get.

-Maybe Jesus said the words on occasion.
+Maybe there were occasions when Jesus said the words.

 But when God empowered the chosen to write the scriptures, not one mentioned it.